adalinama/Predicting-Recipes-Ratings/README.md

 Considering the model's performance, the RMSE values indicate a relatively low prediction error.
 However, the low R-squared scores indicate that the model may not capture a significant amount of variance in the target variable based on the given features.

-It's important to consider the specific requirements and context of the problem to determine whether the model is considered "good."
-While the RMSE values are relatively low, the low R-squared scores suggest that there may be other factors not captured by the current features, leading to poor predictive performance.

-Further analysis, feature engineering, or exploring different models may be necessary to improve the model's performance and capture more meaningful patterns in the data.